-Located at the base of the Grand Traverse Bay, Traverse city is the largest city in the region known as Northern Michigan – typically referring to the area north of Mount Pleasant, or the “fingers” of the mitten shape of the Lower Peninsula.
-The 45th parallel runs across Northern Michigan including Mission Point and Suttons Bay (both located north of Traverse City, separated by Grand Traverse Bay).
+Located at the base of the Grand Traverse Bay, Traverse City is the largest in the region known as Northern Michigan - typically referring to the area north of Mount Pleasant or the "fingers" of the mitten shape of the Lower Peninsula.
+The 45th parallel runs across Northern Michigan including Mission Point and Suttons Bay - both located north of Traverse City, separated by Grand Traverse Bay.

 History of Traverse City

-Traverse City was occupied by the Ojibwe and Ottawa tribes prior to the establishment of the Northwest Territory after the Revolutionary war and the time when European colonists settled.
-The area was an Indian camp, called “wequetong” meaning “at the head of the bay”.
+Traverse City was occupied by the Ojibwe and Ottawa tribes after the Revolutionary War and prior to the establishment of the Northwest Territory when European colonists settled.
+The area was an Indian camp called "wequetong", meaning "at the head of the bay".
 The camp was slowly abandoned over time.

-The first settler to Old Mission peninsula was Rev Peter Doughtery, in 1839.
-The settlement was called “Grand Traverse”.
+Reverend Peter Doughtery was the first settler on the Old Mission Peninsula in 1839.
+The settlement was referred to as "Grand Traverse".
 In 1847, the land at the mouth of the Boardman River was purchased by Captain Boardman who, with his son, built a sawmill and private dwelling at the mouth of the river.
-The Boardman’s sold the sawmill to Hannah, Lay & Co who made great improvements to the mill which attracted more settlers to the area.
+The Boardman's sold the sawmill to Hannah, Lay & Co. who made great improvements to the mill which attracted more people to settle to the area.
 Today, Perry Hannah is known as the founding father of Traverse City.

 Traverse City Today

 As the nation's largest producer of tart cherries, the city hosts the National Cherry Festival, a week-long celebration near the time of harvest that attracts visitors from around the world.

 Not only is this location optimal for fruit orchards.
 The proximity to the 45th parallel, surrounding bodies of water and rolling terrain provide ideal conditions for growing grapes and has helped the region in becoming one of the top producing regions of wine in the Midwest.